 Many contracts into which companies enter contain binding arbitration clauses.
 Arbitration is a trial, but without a judge, per se, and a jury.
 In Michigan, a single neutral arbitrator presides over the arbitration hearing, or the parties can agree that a panel of arbiters will preside.
 The mechanics of arbitration are substantially similar to a trial in court.
 Parties call witnesses and present evidence.
 Parties have the right to cross-examine witnesses who testify against them.
 Arbitrators rule on the admissibility of evidence and maintain the proper procedures.
 They are the sole decider of the facts and law.
 Arbitrators also determine the credibility of the witness called to testify at the hearing.
 The arbitrator issues a written ruling, making findings of fact and rulings of law.

-In addition to arbitration, mediation is another form of alternate dispute resolution with which our business litigation attorneys are vastly experienced.
+In addition to arbitration, mediation is another form of alternate dispute resolution in which I am vastly experienced.
 Courts commonly favor mediation as a means of resolving disputes.
 Many litigants choose to resolve their differences through mediation.
 Unlike arbitration, mediation is non-binding.
 The mediator is skilled in listening to each side’s proposals and working to find common ground.
 Mediation is highly cost-effective and can be more efficient than arbitration.
 Additionally, parties benefit because they do not relinquish the right to a trial if mediation fails.

-Our business litigation attorneys are highly skilled and experienced at negotiating resolutions of disputes between parties without an intermediary.
-We take the time to listen to our clients.
-Whatever the nature of litigation, each client receives personal attention from a seasoned attorney to fully understand the client’s needs and goals.
-Consequently, they negotiate with their client’s best interests at the fore of their efforts.
+As a business litigation attorney, I am highly skilled and experienced at negotiating resolutions of disputes between parties without an intermediary.
+I take the time to listen to my clients.
+Whatever the nature of litigation, each client receives personal attention from a seasoned attorney to fully understand their needs and goals.
+Consequently, I negotiate with their client’s best interests at the forefront of my efforts.

-Our business litigation attorneys are here to also represent you in court.
-They are skilled at preparing and filing pleadings and responding appropriately to the other party’s pleadings.
-They will work closely with their clients through the discovery phase of the case and thoroughly prepare for trial.
-At the same time, our attorneys will continuously evaluate whether your case can be resolved short of a trial.
+I am here to also represent you in court.
+I am skilled at preparing and filing pleadings and responding appropriately to the other party’s pleadings.
+I work closely with my clients through the discovery phase of the case and thoroughly prepare for trial.
+At the same time, I will continuously evaluate whether your case can be resolved short of a trial.
 Whether you are a plaintiff or defendant, hiring a qualified business litigation attorney is crucial in achieving a successful outcome in your case.
 Reach out to me at Redmond Law Group today.
 I serve clients in Troy, Michigan, and those throughout Macomb and Oakland counties.